 Whether you’re buying an investment property or your forever home, having a building and pest report done is a key part of the due diligence process.
 Personal inspections will tell you a lot about the property and its functionality and appeal, but you never know what’s going on behind the walls, under the floors, or in the roof spaces of any property you view.

-When you’ve found the property you want, give the team at Vital Building and Pest Inspections a call on 0401 012 074 or send us a message at [email protected].
+When you’ve found the property you want, give the team at Vital Building Inspections Sydney a call on 0401 012 074 or send us a message at email@example.com.
 We service the greater Sydney area and are happy to offer free quotations for your peace of mind.